 a common comment from our Open Day visitors, and

-when you come and see for yourself you too will be
+when you check out the catalogue and see for yourself you too

 as Linda was over 30 years ago.